drmvc/config/README.md

 * Download the latest [DrMVC Config](https://github.com/drmvc/config/releases) package
 * Extract the archive
-* Initiate the styles and scripts, just run `composer update` from directory with sources
+* Initiate the scripts, just run `composer update` from directory with sources

 ## About PHP Unit Tests